 Installing Python on a Debian or Ubuntu System

-Open your terminal, update the repository, and then install the latest version of Python by executing the following commands:
+Open your terminal, update the repository, and then install the latest version of Python by executing the given commands:

 $ sudo apt update